Travis Scott Thinks It Would Be ‘Great’ If Kylie Jenner Got Pregnant Again, Per ‘Hollywood Life’

 As previously reported by the Inquisitr, Kylie Jenner and Travis Scott are said to be stronger than ever following the birth of their child.
 Sources tell Entertainment Tonight that the pair have worked out a great system that allows them to focus on their busy careers, have romantic time together, and still spend tons of quality time with baby Stormi.

-The couple are said to be “hands on parents” who love caring for their daughter, and that they’ve worked out a deal that allows at least one of them to be there for Stormi most of the time, despite Scott’s busy rap career, and Jenner’s responsibilities with her very successful cosmetic company.
+The couple are said to be “hands-on parents” who love caring for their daughter, and that they’ve worked out a deal that allows at least one of them to be there for Stormi most of the time, despite Scott’s busy rap career, and Jenner’s responsibilities with her very successful cosmetic company.

 “Kylie and Travis have a system: if one is busy working, the other takes care of Stormi, or they bring her with them to the job if possible.
 Although they are Kylie and Travis, they have a very normal life when it comes to parenting.
 They value their time with her, and also know it’s important to get time alone, so the two plan date nights to dinner or movies, or just stay home, and have a family member or friend watch her,” an insider said of the couple.